 'PGXP corrections' are the hottest feature of modern PlayStation 1 emulators.
 The original PlayStation 1 wasn't designed to be upscaled to high resolutions.
 So when PlayStation 1 emulators upscale graphics, you begin to notice obvious faults in the 3D animation and 3D texturing.

 View the sample comparisons around here.
 The image above shows PGXP correcting texture mapping.
 The GIF animation shows PGXP correcting jittery animation.
 Pretty cool, huh?
 Here's how to enable these features:

-- Put a check in the first four options:
+- Put a check in the first five options:

 Disc swapping for multiple-CD games

-When you reach the point of a multiple-CD game when you need to swap discs, click on the Change Disc icon.
+When you reach the point of a multiple-CD game when you need to swap discs, click on the Change Disc icon (if these large icons aren't present, you can show them).
 You're given a few options: